ceph/ceph/doc/cephadm/adoption.rst

 Limitations
 -----------

 * Cephadm works only with BlueStore OSDs.
-FileStore OSDs that are in your cluster cannot be managed with ``cephadm``.

 Preparation
 -----------